bor0/gidti/manuscript/chapter5.md

 X>
 X> Implement your own data type `Person` that accepts `name` and `age` and implement an interface for comparing `Person`s.
 X>
-X> Hint: The data type looks like `data Person name age = Personinst name age`.
+X> Hint: One valid data type is `data Person name age = Personinst name age`.

 ### 5.1.7.
 Total and partial functions

+I> ### Definition 3
+I>
-A total function is defined as a function that:
+I> A total function is a function that:
+I>

-1. Terminates for all possible inputs
+I> 1.
+Terminates for all possible inputs
-1. Returns a value of a potentially infinite result
+I> 1.
+Returns a value of a potentially infinite result

 Analogously, a partial function is one that does not hold for at least one of the points above.
 If a function is total, its type can be understood as a precise description of what that function does.
 Idris differentiates total from partial functions.
 As an example, if we assume that we have a function that returns a `String`, then: